 Bank of Nevada is highly committed to reinvest in the communities where we do business to ensure a brighter future for everyone.
 We strive both as a company and as individuals to improve the quality of life for area residents and business people.
 The bank is committed to helping serve the banking and credit needs of its entire community, including low and moderate income individuals.
 This is achieved through grants and initiatives, affordable housing, community development lending, investments, and our employee volunteer program.

 Grants and Initiatives

 Providing assistance to not for profit organizations

-Bank of Nevada is actively involved with not for profit organizations in Las Vegas and Henderson, including Boys and Girls Clubs of Las Vegas, Boy Scouts, HELP of Southern Nevada, Center for Independent Living, Henderson Allied Community Advocates, the Las Vegas Indian Center, Neighborhood Housing Services of Southern Nevada, Nevada Microenterprise Initiative (NMI), and the Nevada Minority Business Council.
+Bank of Nevada is actively involved with not for profit organizations in Southern Nevada, including Boys and Girls Clubs of Las Vegas, HELP of Southern Nevada, Center for Independent Living, Henderson Allied Community Advocates, the Las Vegas Indian Center, Neighborhood Housing Services of Southern Nevada, Nevada Microenterprise Initiative (NMI), and the Nevada Minority Business Council.
 The Bank of Nevada Community Development Manager and several senior executives participate either as a board or committee member of these organizations, and lends support in other ways to many other not for profits.

 To apply for a Bank of Nevada grant, please complete a Bank of Nevada Grant Application Form.
 Submissions may be declined based on incomplete or unsigned packets.
 Upon receipt of your completed packet, please allow 45 days for review.